 For more information regarding our MRI imaging capabilities, please contact us at 903.577.6115.

-At Titus Regional Medical Center, we offer the best of both worlds.
 Within the main hospital, we offer the Magnetom Espree Open Bore MRI, featuring high resolution imaging and fast scan times.
-At Open Imaging of Titus Regional Medical Center, our outpatient imaging services, we offer the Aries II, a low field open MRI that makes it well suited for patients that are claustrophobic.
+At Open Imaging of Titus Regional Medical Center, we offer the Aries II, a low field open MRI that makes it well suited for patients that are claustrophobic.

 MRI is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Using a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures, detailed MRI images can then be examined on a computer monitor.
 MRI imaging allows physicians to better evaluate various parts of the body and determine the presence of certain diseases that may not be assessed adequately with other imaging methods.